-LearnCube was developed to cater to the needs of teachers who teach languages, but the abundance of features makes it viable for teaching a variety of subjects.
+LearnCube was developed to cater to the needs of teachers who teach languages, but the abundance of features makes it viable for teaching various subjects.

 Teachers can use it to facilitate collaboration and communicate new information in an easy-to-consume manner.
 Teachers get the option to introduce several interactive whiteboards and use them simultaneously.

-If you are familiar with Airstack, you are probably wondering what it is doing here among virtual classroom software solutions when it is not one.
+If you are familiar with Airstack, you probably wonder what it is doing here among virtual classroom software solutions when it is not one.

 Airstack is not an LMS platform nor a virtual classroom solution, but it can be your valuable ally in turning any classroom into a digital one.

-Its primary role is to collect all the digital tools you and your colleagues are using and enable you to share them.
-Thanks to Airstack, you can see the solutions your colleagues use and incorporate the most useful ones in your workflow.
+Its primary role is to collect all the digital tools you and your colleagues use and enable you to share them.
+Thanks to Airstack, you can see your colleagues’ solutions and incorporate the most useful ones in your workflow.

 Airstack makes tool sharing seamless.
 All you have to do is add your tools to the catalog and include a brief description.
 From that point on, anyone in your team can see the tools and access them whenever they want.

-CLIPP is a result of a years-long effort by QuickStart, a company that specializes in providing IT-related training.
+CLIPP is a result of a years-long effort by QuickStart, a company specializing in providing IT-related training.
 This learning platform features cutting-edge technologies, including AI, to help teachers deliver exceptional online lessons.

-Due to the complex nature of the tool, it might take some time to learn how to use CLIPP.
+Due to the tool’s complex nature, it might take some time to learn how to use CLIPP.
 But once you master it, nothing will stand in your way of transforming teaching and learning.

-Thanks to the AI, you will be able to personalize course material to meet the individual needs of your students.
+Thanks to the AI, you will be able to personalize course material to meet your students’ individual needs.

 CLIPP is a mobile-ready and cloud-based LMS that makes online learning convenient for students during social distancing and self-isolation.